JakubTesarek/dbgr/docs/source/requests.rst

 ========

 Request is a coroutine decorated with ``@dbgr.requests``.
-DBGR searches all ``.py`` files in currect directory and register all requests.
+DBGR searches all ``.py`` files in current directory and register all requests.
 You can check which requests DBGR sees by running ``dbgr list``:

 .. code-block:: python